 Small Business Counselor

 Patrick is a trusted counselor to small businesses, often giving strategic advice on litigation strategy, intellectual property, and corporate formation.
-Fox Rothschild represents more than 15,000 small businesses each year, a firm ranked 103rd by AmLaw of the more than 47,000 firms nationally.
+Fox Rothschild represents more than 15,000 small businesses each year.
 Patrick took a leading role championing start-ups and small businesses after serving more than 60,000 small businesses as a congressman.
 While small businesses represent more than 99.7% of all employers, and help create more than 80% of the new jobs nationwide.

 Before Fox Rothschild